PugazharasanC/React-Notes/react-basics/additional/single-page-application.md

 In summary, a Single Page Application (SPA) is a modern approach to building web applications that provides a seamless user experience.
 By loading everything at once and updating dynamically, SPAs make browsing smooth and fast.

-**Developer A:** "So, should I build my next project as a SPA?"
+**Mia:** "So, should I build my next project as a SPA?"

-**Developer B:** "If you want a dynamic and responsive app, definitely!
+**Leo:** "If you want a dynamic and responsive app, definitely!
 Just be mindful of the challenges and plan accordingly."

 ---